How to Create an Emotional Branding Strategy & Brand Examples

 4 Strategies for Emotional Connection

-When you’re working your way through the creative process, use the following practices to make your design stand out and appeal to consumers and make an emotional connection.
+When working your way through the creative process, use the following practices to make your design stand out, appeal to consumers, and make an emotional connection.

 1. Leverage Emotion in Your Visuals